1968 Soviet Top League

 The 1968 Class A – Pervaya Gruppa was the 30th season of the first-tier football competition in the Soviet Union.
-20 teams took part in the league with FC Dynamo Kyiv winning the championship.
+Twenty teams took part in the league with FC Dynamo Kyiv winning the championship.

-Last season placing dead last Zenit Leningrad was spared from relegation to the 50th Anniversary of the "Great October" being the cradle of the Bolshevik coup-d'etat.
+In the previous season Zenit Leningrad finished last but was spared from relegation due to the 50th Anniversary of the "Great October" being the cradle of the Bolshevik coup-d'etat.
 The league composition was increased from 19 to 20 keeping the Leningrad team at the top.